Melomario57/Melomario57/README.md

 - :trophy: I've concluded a web development program.

--🌱Collaborating in the development of a customizable chatbot by using PHP and MySQL.
+-🌱Collaborating in the development of a fullstack E-Comerce website for Gemstones.

 -🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.

+- 🌱Concluding an udemy course by bulding intercative websites with Js, MySql, Sass and Php.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.